DLR-MI/spheriactus/README.md

 ## Tips
 - **Test with small files first:** Try importing a small point cloud before attempting larger datasets to verify your setup.
 - **Monitor the output log:** Always keep the **Unreal Engine Output Log** open during import/export to catch warnings or errors early.
 - **Be patient with large imports:** For very large point clouds, imports, exports, and collision building may take several minutes.
-The editor may look frozen - this is expected.
+The editor may look frozen (this is expected).
 - **Label consistency:** When working with labelled point clouds, make sure to recreate labels with the same names and colours used in the imported file to avoid mismatches.
 - **Prefer denser point clouds:** For smoother labelling and erasing with sphere tracing, use denser datasets whenever possible.
 - **Controller orientation matters (multi-sphere tracing):** The labelling experience feels more natural when the controller is aimed **perpendicularly to the surface**.
 In this orientation, secondary sphere traces distribute more evenly across the surface, producing a denser and more consistent selection.
 At oblique angles, secondary traces are projected more sparsely, which can make the selection feel less continuous.